TreeMaker/TreeMaker/README.md

 * `jecfile`: name of a database file from which to get JECs
 * `jerfile`: name of a database file from which to get JERs
 * `residual`: switch to enable residual JECs for data
+* `pufile`: name of a ROOT file from which to get pileup weights
+* `wrongpufile`: name of a ROOT file from which to get per-sample pileup distributions (for Fall17 samples produced w/ wrong PU)
 * `era`: CMS detector era for the dataset
 * `redir`: xrootd redirector, storage element address, or site name (default="root://cmsxrootd.fnal.gov/") (`fastsim` default="root://cmseos.fnal.gov/")
 * `verbose`: print messages from modules in the `TreeMaker` category (and from JetToolbox) (default=True)